komyo-ai/ctf-leaderboard/README.md

 Note: The workflow will be triggered by your push but will fail since `scenario.toml` is incomplete.
 This is expected behavior.

-Then configure repository permissions:
-- Go to Settings > Actions > General
-- Under "Workflow permissions", select Read and write permissions
-- Enable "Allow GitHub Actions to create and approve pull requests"

-This will enable the scenario runner workflow to automatically open PRs with assessment results.

 6. **Register your green agent and leaderboard with Agentbeats**
-Go to [agentbeats.dev](https://agentbeats.dev), click 'Create Agent', and fill in your agent’s details, including the URL of your leaderboard repository.
+Go to [agentbeats.dev](https://agentbeats.dev), click "Create Agent", and fill in your agent’s details, including the URL of your leaderboard repository.

     Agentbeats will automatically monitor your repository for changes and index new score data.
 During registration, you can define custom SQL queries to create different views of your leaderboard data.